iromanovsky/irom.info/_posts/2025-06-01-azure-network-security-modes.md

 New times are coming, security guys stay the same.

-They still want to control and see the traffic on a firewall, and don't want to rely on zero trust principles.
+They still want to control and see the traffic on a firewall and don't want to rely on zero-trust principles.

 To please them, I want to introduce you to a modern way of organising network filtering, which I call Azure Network Security Modes.